Sports News Roundup: Reports: NFL rosters cut to 80, preseason axed; MLB notebook: Altuve, Bregman drilled in Astros' win and more | Sports-Games

 Fifty-nine National Football League (NFL) players in total have tested positive for COVID-19, the players' union said, with rookies scheduled to report to their teams on Tuesday and training camps opening for all players from July 28.
 Including other individuals within the NFL, such as staff members, who have tested positive, the total number of cases stands at 95, a spokesman for the union NFLPA said.

-Tokyo 2020 CEO Toshiro Muto has told Reuters the organizing committee expects to take on several new sponsors in the coming months despite businesses being hit hard by the novel coronavirus pandemic.
-The Tokyo Olympics were due to start on Friday but were put back to 2021 due to the pandemic.
+Tokyo Olympics organizers are preparing to host the Games next year even if the global coronavirus pandemic hasn't eased substantially, organizing committee chief executive Toshiro Muto told Reuters on Tuesday.
+The Tokyo Olympics had been scheduled to start on Friday but were put back to 2021 because of the pandemic.

 PGA Tour Series: China cancels 2020 season due to COVID-19 pandemic